Terrence Douglas: Roda JC

 for Roda off a header from Sami Ouaissa's corner-kick to secure a 2–1 home win.

+Istra 1961

+On 19 July 2023, Douglas signed a three-year contract with Croatian Football League club Istra 1961.

+Eindhoven

+On 29 August 2024, Douglas returned to the Netherlands and signed a contract with Eindhoven for one season, with the club option to extend for a second season.

 International career

 Born in the Netherlands, Douglas is of Surinamese descent.
 Douglas is a youth international for the Netherlands, having gained 16 caps at different youth levels.